LuckyBOYZ/RegexDataGenerator/README.md

 ```
 Apart of `$iteration$` every properties keys are up to you (this property will be explained later. <br>
 The value for those properties can be typical regex or you can use [Special Input Data](https://github.com/LuckyBOYZ/RegexDataGenerator#special-input-data) name. <br>
-Below is an overview with the most important information about
+You can use either `array` and `object` as a root in config file. <br>
-creating configuration for every data type:
+Below is an overview with the most important information about creating configuration for every data type:

 ### string
 You can use regular expression, some hardcoded value (e.g. `abcd`) or `Special Input Data` name (please check **table of contents**)